 Weleda Skin Food

 The first one is the amazing Weleda Skin Food.
-I actually spoke about it in greater detail over on my Instagram page.
 It’s one of my skin heroes all year round.
 Especially in Winter.
-As it’s doing a fabulous job at keeping dry, flaky skin at bay.
+As it does an incredible job at keeping dry, flaky skin at bay.

 Pai Skincare Buriti Balm